DylanMcDonald/adminexam17/exam.md

 6. How would you have a script 'resign.sh' run on startup?
 (2)
 7. How would you configure a network interface on FreeBSD?
 (4)
 8. What is the command to list the currently loaded pf rules?
 (2)
-9.
-10.
+9. How would you install packages in FreeBSD?
+(2)
+10. How would you show the routing table in FreeBSD(2)

 ## Networking [ Marks]

 1. What is an SFP?
 Where would you expect to find one?
-(2) 2.
+(2)
-3.
-4.
-5.
-6.
-7.
-8.
-9.
-10.
+2. Why do we only allow packets through our firewall on a select number of ports?
+(2)
+3. No one can seem to connect to anything on Redbrick.
+Walk us through how you would go about trouble shooting this.
+[4]
+4. People seem to be able to connect via IP but not via DNS.
+Name some tools you could use to trouble shoot this.
+[4]
+5. How would you go about looking at a config on one our switches or SRX (juniper or cisco)
+6. Give the syntax for adding an entry to DNS(bind9) with the following info graphs.redbrick.dcu.ie point to 136.206.15.69 pretty.redbrick.dcu.ie point to graphs.redbrick.dcu.ie graphs.redbrick.dcu.ie also point to 2001:41d0:e:1232::1
+7. Explain briefy what happens when you type in redbrick.dcu.ie into a browser [4]
+8. When would you use tcpdump.
+Give an example of its syntax [3]
+9. What is a Vlan? what are they used for?
+[2]
+10. What is a virtual interface?
+What file would you modify to create one?

 ## File Systems [ Marks]

 1. ext4, used by most modern GNU/Linux systems, is a journaling filesystem.
    What is meant by this?
 (2)
 2. What does RAID stand for?
 (2)
 3. Describe the structure of 3 different RAID variations, giving advantages and disadvantages for each.
 You may describe the structure in words, or with a diagram on the provided paper.
 (2 + 2 + 2)
 4. What is a sticky bit?
 How and why would you set it on a file?
 (2)
 5. Name a non-RAID multi disk setup.
 Give an advantage and a disadvantage.
 (2)